RetroPie/RetroPie-Docs/docs/Convert-RetroPie-SD-Card-Image-to-NOOBS-Image.md

 18. Format and prepare an SD card as described in the [NOOBS Setup Guide][nsg].
 RetroPie should be available as an option in the OS list next to Raspbian.
 19. _Profit!_

+Optionally: 20.
+If the boot process is halting at the resizing of the ext4 partition, delete "/etc/profile.d/01-expand.sh" on the ext4 partition.
+NOOBS already resized the partition.

 [retropiedownload]: http://blog.petrockblock.com/retropie/retropie-downloads/
 [flashsd]: http://elinux.org/RPi_Easy_SD_Card_Setup
 [noobsdownload]: http://www.raspberrypi.org/downloads/